ctru0009/FizzBuzz/README.md

 # FizzBuzz Game

-A modern web application for playing the classic FizzBuzz game with customizable rules and multiplayer support.
+A modern web application for playing the classic FizzBuzz game with customizable rules.

 ## Features